Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

         const Promise = require("bluebird");
     ```

-1. One feature that Bluebird gives us is the ability to Promisify packages....you can dynamically create asychrounous functions form normally synchronous.
-Add this lines of code to promisify the built in fs package.
+1. One feature that Bluebird gives us is the ability to Promisify packages....you can dynamically create asychrounous functions from normally synchronous ones.
+They get prefixed with the name `Async`.
+Add this line of code to promisify the built in fs package.

     ``` javascript
         const fs = Promise.promisifyAll(require("fs"));